dvargo22/dvargo22.github.io/_posts/2025-22-01-Handshake: UI Edits to an Onboarding Flow.md

 ---
 layout: post
-title: UI Edits to an Onboarding Flow
+title: Onboarding Flow in the Handshake App
 date: 21-01-2025
 categories: [UX writing]
 tag: [case study, UX writing, microcopy, wireframing, prototyping, brand voice and tone, content strategy, UI design]
 ---

-## BACKGROUND
+## Background

 **Handshake** is a *fictional* mobile payment app designed for the UX Content Collective [UX Writing Fundamentals](https://uxcontent.com/uxwc-the-fundamentals-course/) course final project.
 The final project required students to edit the UI copy for an end-to-end user experience.
 The work was completed in November 2021.